Introduction

 But actually discovering the equilibrium requires either:

-2. An equilibrium discovery process where people iteratively adjust their contribution depending on what other people are contributing, until an equilibrium is reached.
+An equilibrium discovery process where people iteratively adjust their contribution depending on what other people are contributing, until an equilibrium is reached.
 But unlike settings such as markets, where equilibrium is discovered naturally as a result of countless individual decisions and adjustments by buyers and sellers, there is no natural process for realizing the equilibrium in QF.
-Equilibrium discovery on QF would require sort of auction where people made tentative “bids” and then incrementally adjusted them based on others’ bids, until an equilibrium was reached.

 Sufficient Budget

-Without enough subsidy to cover every project’s theoretical deficit, QF ceases to have one guaranteed best outcome and instead admits many equilibria—none of which reliably maximizes welfare.
+Without enough subsidy to cover every project’s theoretical deficit, QF ceases to have one theoretical best outcome and instead admits many equilibria—none of which reliably maximizes welfare.

 So how do people choose how much to contribute?
-With a unique, socially optimal equilibrium, we at least theoretically have a situation (e.g. under complete information, wealth equality, etc.) where the socially optimal outcome is realized.
-If there are many equilibrium, it’s hard to even theorize about what will happen.
+With a unique, socially optimal equilibrium, we at least theoretically have a situation (e.g. under complete information, etc.) where this equilibrium is discovered.
+If there are many equilibria, it’s hard to even theorize about what will happen.
 People can only guess and hope.
 The results will almost certainly not be socially optimal.

 To avoid the multiple-equilibria situation caused by funding caps, the entity organizing the QF must know what the equilibrium contributions will be beforehand or have virtually unlimited funds, so they can guarantee they have sufficient budget to subsidize the deficit.

-If they do not have sufficient funds, then can use a generalization of QF called Capital Constrained Quadratic Funding (CQF), where they choose in advance a fraction of the deficit that they will subsidize.
-This of course sacrifices optimality, and the organizer still must be able to subsidize this fraction of the deficit, which means they must still know in advance what the deficit will be.
+If they do not have sufficient funds, then can use a generalization of QF called Capital Constrained Quadratic Funding, where they choose in advance a fraction of the deficit that they will subsidize.
+This of course sacrifices optimality, and the organizer still must be able to subsidize this fraction of the deficit, which means they must still know in advance what the maximum possible deficit will be.

 Diminishing Returns